lbrn/lbrn-jekyll/events/bioinformatics-conference/hotel.markdown

 title: Hotel Information
 ---

-#### Lodging will be at TBD with reservations to be made by registering for the conference by March 30th, 2015.
+#### Lodging will be at TBD with reservation information available by registering for the conference by March 30th, 2015.

 *Guests who require overnight lodging on April 17th, Friday, please note March 30th Deadline (see your email registration for full information).*